salesforce/codeceptjs-bdd/documentation/docs/04-configurations/1-env-variables.md

 #### Sharing With Your Team

-**dev.codecept.secrets.example**
+**codecept.dev.env.example**

-When your _dev.codecept.secrets_ file is not pushed to source control (which it shouldn’t be), it is important to make it clear to everyone what the shape of that file should look like.
-The technique we recommend is to create a file named **dev.codecept.secrets.example** that contains the variables, but with fake values.
+When your _codecept.dev.env_ file is not pushed to source control (which it shouldn’t be), it is important to make it clear to everyone what the shape of that file should look like.
+The technique we recommend is to create a file named **codecept.dev.env.example** that contains the variables, but with fake values.
 This file might look something like the following template.

 **Example:**